Actinopterygii: Classification and fossil record

 The cladogram below shows the main clades of living actinopterygians and their evolutionary relationships to other extant groups of fishes and the four-limbed vertebrates (tetrapods).
-The latter include mostly terrestrial species but also groups that became secondarily aquatic (e.g. Whales and Dolphins).
+The latter include mostly terrestrial species but also groups that became secondarily aquatic (e.g. whales and dolphins).
 Tetrapods evolved from a group of bony fish during the Devonian period.
 Approximate divergence dates for the different actinopterygian clades (in millions of years, mya) are from Near et al., 2012.

 The polypterids (bichirs and reedfish) are the sister lineage of all other actinopterygians, the Acipenseriformes (sturgeons and paddlefishes) are the sister lineage of Neopterygii, and Holostei (bowfin and gars) are the sister lineage of teleosts.
 The Elopomorpha (eels and tarpons) appear to be the most basal teleosts.

 The earliest known fossil actinopterygian is Andreolepis hedei, dating back 420 million years (Late Silurian), remains of which have been found in Russia, Sweden, and Estonia.
 Crown group actinopterygians most likely originated near the Devonian-Carboniferous boundary.
 The earliest fossil relatives of modern teleosts are from the Triassic period (Prohalecites, Pholidophorus), although it is suspected that teleosts originated already during the Paleozoic Era.

 Taxonomy

 The listing below is a summary of all extinct (indicated by a dagger, †) and living groups of Actinopterygii with their respective taxonomic rank.
-The taxonomy follows Phylogenetic Classification of Bony Fishes with notes when this differs from Nelson, ITIS and FishBase and extinct groups from Van der Laan 2016 and Xu 2021.
+The taxonomy follows Eschmeyer's Catalog of Fishes and Phylogenetic Classification of Bony Fishes with notes when this differs from Nelson, ITIS and FishBase and extinct groups from Van der Laan 2016 and Xu 2021.